East Brunswick, New Jersey: Economy

-With easy access to major highways like Route 18 and the New Jersey Turnpike, East Brunswick's proximity to cities such as New Brunswick, New York, Newark, and Philadelphia has contributed in the township being a longtime premier economic center in the Central New Jersey region.
+With easy access to major highways like Route 18 and the New Jersey Turnpike, East Brunswick's proximity to cities, such as New Brunswick, New York City, Newark and Philadelphia has contributed in the township being a longtime premier economic center in the Central New Jersey region.

 Corporate, commerce, and hospitality

-Opened in 1970, Brunswick Square is a single-story regional shopping mall, located on the corner of Route 18 and Rues Lane.
+Opened in 1970, Brunswick Square Mall is a single-story regional shopping mall, located on the corner of Route 18 and Rues Lane.
 The mall is currently anchored by Macy's and JCPenney and it has a gross leasable area (GLA) of 769041 sqft.
 Outside of Brunswick Square, the township itself has many other shopping malls and plazas, mostly dotted on Route 18.
-There are some other notable shopping destinations near East Brunswick, including the Menlo Park Mall in Edison, Woodbridge Center in Woodbridge, the Freehold Raceway Mall in Freehold, and The Shoppes in Old Bridge.
+There are some other notable shopping destinations near East Brunswick, including the Menlo Park Mall in Edison, Woodbridge Center in Woodbridge Township, the Freehold Raceway Mall in Freehold Township, and The Shoppes in Old Bridge Township.

-The Tower Center complex includes two 23-story office towers, a 15-story Hilton Hotel and a Holiday Inn Express hotel, located near the intersection of the New Jersey Turnpike and Route 18.
+The Tower Center complex includes two 23-story office towers, a 12-story Hilton Hotel, located near the intersection of the New Jersey Turnpike and Route 18.
 The two towers are among the tallest structures in Central Jersey, and can be seen for several miles.
 In March 2023, Bengaluru-based technology services and consulting company Wipro opened its American international headquarters in the Tower Center.

 Giamarese Farm & Orchards is a family-owned business covering 35 acres and dating to 1941.
 It is a popular seasonal attraction for East Brunswick residents, located on Fresh Ponds Road in the southern section of the township.